pankajkhatoria/pdsnd_github/README.md

 bikeshare.py,chicago.csv,new_york_city.csv,washington.csv are used to complete this project

 ### Credits
-Special thanks to udacity instructors
+Special thanks to udacity instructors.StackOverFlow and python official documentation